 1. Learn the Most Frequently Used French Words

-You know what they say: Don’t study harder, study smarter.
+You know what they say: don’t study harder, study smarter.
 Learning how to speak French is no exception.

 Focusing your vocabulary studies on the most common French words is one of the best ways to do this.